 But beware, there are still different levels of use that you should check before using an image yourself, even if it is available under a Creative Commons License.

-If there's one thing you should remember about Creative Commons Licenses, it's this: the safest way to protect yourself is to use an image with a License that allows any use of the work, including for commercial purposes (CC BY License).
-But it will still be necessary to attribute it to its author by quoting his/her name.
+If there’s one thing you should remember about Creative Commons Licenses, it’s this: the safest way to protect yourself is to use an image with a License that allows any use of the work, including for commercial purposes (CC BY License).
+But it will still be necessary to attribute it to its author by quoting their name.